 Crude oil prices could rise

-The International Energy Agency estimates that the global oversupply of crude oil will diminish in 2016.
-Read Will Crude Oil’s Supply and Demand Balance Narrow or Widen? to learn more.
-Goldman Sachs (GS) also expects the supply and demand gap to narrow due to supply outages in 2016.
+The International Energy Agency (IEA) and Goldman Sachs estimate that the global oversupply of crude oil will diminish in 2016.
+To learn more, read Will Crude Oil’s Supply and Demand Balance Narrow or Widen?.

 Crude oil price forecast

-Volatility in crude oil prices impacts oil and gas producers like Synergy Resources (SYRG), Range Resources (RRC), Stone Energy (SGY), and Sanchez Energy (SN).
-It also impacts ETFs and ETNs like the ProShares UltraShort Bloomberg Crude Oil (SCO) and the PowerShares DWA Energy Momentum ETF (PXI).
+The uncertainty in crude oil prices affects oil and gas exploration and production companies like Stone Energy (SGY), Sanchez Energy (SN), and Carrizo Oil & Gas (CRZO).
+They also affect ETFs and ETNs like the ProShares UltraShort Bloomberg Crude Oil (SCO) and the PowerShares DWA Energy Momentum ETF (PXI).

-For related analysis, visit Market Realist’s Energy and Power page.
+For related analysis, you can visit Market Realist’s Energy and Power page.